Keyboard shortcuts

 Important Notes:

-• Branch threshold: 0.8 (configured via branch_threshold)
+• Branch threshold: 0.8 - Configurable via branch_threshold in config file

 2. The weight parameter affects how entropy scores contribute to overall complexity scoring, but does not change the dampening thresholds or reductions.